- Written by Dr.Mehmet Demircioglu

 A natural result begins with a natural plan.
 The hairline should not be too low, too straight, or too dense in a way that does not match the donor supply.
 The transition zone should use finer grafts.
 The angles should follow the natural direction of growth.
 The density should be strong enough to satisfy the eye but not so aggressive that it endangers the donor.

 I explain this in more detail in my article about hairline design in hair transplant.
 A good hairline is not a drawn line.
 It is a soft frame for the face.
-It must look believable today and still make sense as the patient gets older.
+It must look natural today and still make sense as the patient gets older.

-The cost of a hair transplant depends on the clinic model, the surgeon’s involvement, the graft plan, the complexity of the case, the country, and the level of follow-up care.
+The cost of a hair transplant depends on the clinic model, the surgeon’s involvement, the graft plan, the complexity of the case, the country, and the level of follow-up.
 Some clinics price mostly around graft numbers.
 I do not think price should be reduced to graft count alone, because two operations with the same number of grafts can be very different in quality.

 A careful case may require fewer grafts than a rushed case and still look better.
 A high graft number can sound attractive, but if the donor area is overharvested or the grafts are placed poorly, the patient does not receive real value.
 For patients comparing Turkey with other countries, I recommend reading my detailed page about hair transplant cost in Turkey.